kitschpatrol/yanki-obsidian/readme.md

 Yanki can sync images, videos, and audio files embedded in your Obsidian notes to Anki's media asset management system.
 At your option, it can sync local assets, or assets linked via URL, or both, or none.

-Yanki automatically manages clean-up of synced media assets in Anki when you delete your Obsidian notes, or when specific assets are removed from your Obsidian notes.
+Yanki automatically manages change detection when you revise assets, and also manages clean-up of synced media assets in Anki when you delete either entire notes or embedded assets in Obsidian.

 Both wiki-style `![[something.png]]` and `![markdown](style.png)` asset embedding syntaxes are supported.